 MAY DAY was released in March of 2006, happily received critical acclaim, and is available anywhere you can buy books.
 The rest of the series followed, published one or two a year.
 I love reading and writing mysteries, but in 2008, around the time my kids started reading chapter books, I realized that there is this amazing genre called young adult (YA).
 I started devouring my kids' books (figuratively speaking, munch munch bwahaaa, crazy mom), and somewhere in there, the kernel for my own YA trilogy sprouted.
 I called the series THE TOADHOUSE TRILOGY, and the first in the series Book One (Yes.
 I know).
 Alas, although my agent loved Book One, she couldn't sell it, and so began my odyssey into the world of self-publishing.

 I've written two books a year since 2006, and I write whatever story idea captures my mind at the time, regardless of genre.
-As of today, I'm at over 400 rejections, fourteen novels, and one nonfiction book.
+As of today, I'm at over 400 rejections, sixteen novels, and one nonfiction book.
 Most people would have given up a while ago with those odds, and there is a word for those type of people: sensible.
 The rest of us, we're called writers.

 The good stuff comes from my life experience.
 Sometimes, I see how it can be woven into a novel in my dreams dreams and I subsequently sleep with a journal next to my bed.
 SALEM'S CIPHER, my witch-hunting thriller, came to me as a very vivid dream.
 I also pay attention to the world.
 I'm an avid people-watcher, eavesdropper, and listener, and much of what I see, hear, and read morphs into stories.
 Finally, some of my story ideas come out of whole cloth--I am at my computer, committed to turning out at least 2000 words.
 Once the pump is primed, the story unfolds from the cosmos, through me, and onto the page.
 For example, THE CATALAIN BOOK OF SECRETS, a book and characters I'm in love with, came to me foggily.
-I wanted to explore the poison and power of secrets--a theme I was raised in--but also the magic of strong women because I am surrounded by them.
+I wanted to explore the poison and power of secrets--a theme I was immersed in growing up--but also the magic of strong women because I am surrounded by them.
 Until I sat down and started typing (and revising, and typing, and sketching, and typing), though, I didn't know how that book was going to play out.

 Books are magic.